Crigler-Najjar syndrome is a very rare inherited disorder in which bilirubin (a substance made by the liver) cannot be broken down.

 Genetic counseling is recommended for people with a family history of Crigler-Najjar syndrome who want to have children.
 Blood tests can identify people who carry the gene.

 Carey RG, Balistreri WF.
-Metabolic Diseases of the Liver.
+Metabolic diseases of the liver.
 In: Kliegman RM, Stanton BF, St. Geme J, Schor N, Behrman RE, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011: chap 349.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 349.